Karl Moore (academic)

 Karl Moore is an associate professor at McGill University, Montreal, Quebec, Canada.
 He holds a joint appointment in the Department of Strategy and Organization at the Desautels Faculty of Management and the Department of Neurology and Neurosurgery at McGill's Faculty of Medicine, however, he is not a medical professional, he does leadership teaching and coaching.
 Moore was previously on the faculty of Templeton College at Oxford University for five years, where he remains an Associate Fellow.
+He was the first strategy teacher on the MBA at the Said Business School.
 Before joining academia, he worked 12 years in sales and marketing management positions with IBM, Bull and Hitachi.
 Other schools he has taught at on MBA or executive programs include: Harvard Business School, Stanford, Duke, USC, Oxford, Cambridge, LBS, INSEAD, IMD, Skolkovo, Renmin, IIM Bangalore, NUS, and Keio University.

 In 2005, Business Strategy Review, published by the London Business School, identified Moore among a group of the world's greatest business thinkers.
 A 2011 article in The Globe and Mail listed him as one of the four top business professors in Canada.